Green Interview: Sheila LeMaster of GES

 TSNN: With the impacts of climate change starting to become apparent around the world, do you foresee the industry speeding up its environmental practices and if so, how do you think things will look in the next 5-10 years?

-LeMaster: I think the industry will increase environmental practices, but like I mentioned before, the partnership needs to expand out to everyone and everywhere for us to make a difference in 5-10 years.
+LeMaster: I think the industry will increase environmental practices, but as I mentioned before, the partnership needs to expand out to everyone and everywhere for us to make a difference in 5-10 years.
 My hope is that more show organizations and exhibitors will collaborate with their service providers and facilities to ensure they are sustainable through the entire event.